TadiT7/treble_experimentations_wiki/Nokia-4.2.md

 No navigation bar during testing, hope this could be fixed soon.

-When flashing, please ensure the vbmeta from PAN stock firmware need to be flashed with only "--disable-verity" parameter, otherwise the phone will get stuck at HS-USB Diagnostics 900E mode.
+When flashing, please ensure the vbmeta from PAN stock firmware need to be flashed with only "`--disable-verity`" parameter, otherwise the phone will get stuck at HS-USB Diagnostics 900E mode.

+e.g.
+`fastboot --disable-verity flash vbmeta_a /path/to/vbmeta.img`

+To fix the notch issue, choose Hide in developer options - Display cutout, then the rounded corners diameter in Phh Treble Settings - Misc features need to be configured to 10.

 ***